Prasannaverse13/VoiceOps-AI/README.md

 ---

-## 16. Future Enhancements
+## 17. Future Enhancements
 - **Multi-Agent Swarms**: Separate agents for "Network," "Database," and "Security."
 - **Real GCP Monitoring**: Integrating with `google.cloud.monitoring` for live production telemetry.
 - **Biometric Voice Lock**: Using ElevenLabs' voice fingerprinting to ensure only authorized SREs can trigger critical actions.

 ---

-## 17. Open Source License
+## 18. Open Source License
 Distributed under the **MIT License**.
 See `LICENSE` for more information.

 ---
-*Built for AI Partner Catalyst: Accelerate Innovation.*
+*Built for the ElevenLabs x Google Cloud Hackathon 2025.*